visualitypl/docker-workshop/exercises.md

 **Goal: **Make Exercise 5 easier using Docker Compose

 Imagine if you have 6 containers with a lot of options \(env names, links etc\) and want run.
 Whenever you want run those containers you have to run commands one by one with multiple options.
 It's hard.
-Docker Compse allows you to define all containers with configuration in one file and run all them by on command.
+Docker Compse allows you to define all containers with configuration in one file and run all them by one command.

 > More about Docker Compse [https://docs.docker.com/compose/overview/](https://docs.docker.com/compose/overview/)
 >